 Fragility and stability

-Not surprisingly, career transitions have been one of the most recurrent issues I have faced with clients in the past year.
+Not surprisingly, career transitions have been one of the most recurrent issues I have faced with clients during COVID.
 The fragility in many sectors of the job market, has also given rise to a heightened, and certainly understandable, desire to experience security in our work.
 This concern for security is now an added layer in my conversations with clients about career transitions.

 More than ever, the clients I see want to make the RIGHT decision when it comes to a career transition.
 And yet they are also experiencing tremendous stress to make that one, RIGHT decision.
 As a result, clients are often paralyzed, unable to engage reflectively, to think creatively about what is possible, or to move forward by taking smaller incremental decisions.